ljpatrick/marxpaint/magic/docs/en/README.txt

              altered in some way when the user first switches to the canvas, and then pieces of that copy could be drawn on the canvas when they draw with the Magic tool.
-             Note: Added to Tux Paint 0.9.21; Magic API version '0x00000002'
+             Note: Added to Marx Paint 0.9.21; Magic API version '0x00000002'

            * void set_color(magic_api * api, Uint8 r, Uint8 g, Uint8 g)
-             Tux Paint will call this function to inform the plugin of the RGB values of the currently-selected color in Tux Paint's 'Colors' palette.
+             Marx Paint will call this function to inform the plugin of the RGB values of the currently-selected color in Marx Paint's 'Colors' palette.
 (It will be called whenever one of the plugin's Magic tools that accept colors becomes active, and whenever the user picks a new color while such a tool is